skoolkid/skoolkit/sphinx/source/migration.rst

 #AUDIO
 ------
-In SkoolKit 9, the :ref:`AUDIO` macro could written in one of two ways, depending on whether code execution in a simulator is enabled (bit 2 of ``flags`` set)::
+In SkoolKit 9, the :ref:`AUDIO` macro could be written in one of two ways, depending on whether code execution in a simulator is enabled (bit 2 of ``flags`` set)::